-Modern sanctions regimes impose highly targeted measures in response to situations of international concern.
-This includes threats to a country's sovereignty and territorial integrity.
-Thus, autonomous sanctions pursue legitimate objectives, and have appropriate safeguards in place to ensure that any limitation on human rights engaged by the imposition of sanctions is justified and a proportionate response to the situation of international concern.
+Thus, the autonomous sanctions designations and declarations made by this Instrument pursue legitimate objectives and have appropriate safeguards in place to ensure that any limitation on human rights engaged by the imposition of sanctions is a reasonable, necessary and proportionate response to the situation of international concern, and do not affect particularly vulnerable groups.
 The Government keeps its sanctions regimes under regular review, including in relation to whether more effective, less rights-restrictive means are available to achieve similar foreign policy objectives.

 The Autonomous Sanctions Regulations 2011 (the Regulations) make provision for, amongst other things, the proscription of persons or entities for autonomous sanctions.
-The Instrument, under regulation 6 of the Regulations, designates persons for targeted financial sanctions and declares those persons for the purposes of a travel ban.
-The Minister made the designations and declarations being satisfied that the persons are responsible for or complicit in the threat to the sovereignty and territorial integrity of Ukraine (item 9 of the table at regulation 6).
+The Instrument, made under regulation 6 of the Regulations, designates persons for targeted financial sanctions and declares those persons for the purposes of travel bans.
+The Minister made the designations and declarations: